 Rainbows provide great learning opportunities and activities in many curriculum areas.
 At the End of the Rainbow can stimulate discussion and creative writing about what children think could be at the end of a rainbow and what treasure means to them.
 Children can write or draw pictures about their treasures.

 Rainbows are lovely to include in a topic on weather.
-To make a rainbow weather hat cut a thick strip of card for the headband.
+To make a weather hat cut a thick strip of card for the headband.
 Glue five strips of coloured paper together to make a rainbow then staple it onto the headband.
 Add a picture of the sun and some cotton wool clouds and your headband is ready to wear.
 When I made this with a group of children one of them brought in strips of silver tinsel to stick under the headband to make ‘rain’ hair.

-I have used this template as a basis for many rainbow crafts.
+I have used this rainbow template as a basis for many crafts.
 Painting or colouring it helps children to consolidate their understanding of the order of the colours of the rainbow.
 This hanger is easy to make using using thick card, finger paints and cotton wool balls for the clouds.
 You can introduce the primary colours with this activity and invite children to mix paints to make orange, green, indigo and violet before continuing with further colour mixing experiments.

 This is a fun craft that uses a thin canvas board, crepe paper and water.
 Children tear different coloured crepe paper into small pieces, arrange them in a rainbow shape on the canvas then spray them with (not too much!) water using a plant sprayer.
 Leave the picture to dry overnight then peel off the crepe paper.
 The colour bleeds onto the canvas to make a rainbow.

-- Red: baby tomatoes, strawberries, raspberries, peppers, cranberries, apples, cherries, dried cranberries
+• Red: baby tomatoes, strawberries, raspberries, peppers, cranberries, apples, cherries, dried cranberries

-- Orange: carrots, oranges, peppers, satsumas, clementine, kumquats, apricots, mandarin oranges, physalis, dried apricots
+• Orange: carrots, oranges, peppers, satsumas, clementine, kumquats, apricots, mandarin oranges, physalis, dried apricots

-- Yellow: bananas, peaches, sweetcorn, pineapple, grapefruit, cheese cubes
+• Yellow: bananas, peaches, sweetcorn, pineapple, grapefruit, cheese cubes

-- Green: grapes, cucumber, celery, apple, kiwi fruit, olives, peppers, broccoli, fresh peas, apples
+• Green: grapes, cucumber, celery, apple, kiwi fruit, olives, peppers, broccoli, fresh peas, apples

-- Blue: blueberries
+• Blue: blueberries

-- Purple: grapes, olives, blackberries, raisins
+• Purple: grapes, olives, blackberries, raisins

 Rainbow kebab sticks are also tasty and fun for children to make.
-Older children can cut up their own fruit and vegetables then thread them onto wooden skewers.
+Older children can cut up their own fruit and vegetables then thread them onto wooden skewers in a rainbow pattern.

 Rainbows inspire so many lovely activities and are a great way to introduce and reinforce colour recognition.
 Do you have a favourite story about rainbows?